iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 ![Downloading models](/img/mr-download-model.gif)

-## Connecting model registry action to your CICD
+## Connecting model registry actions to your CICD

 As we [noted](/docs/start/model-management/model-registry#GTO-tip) in the model registry chapter, all DVC model registry actions are captured in your git